pycom/pycom-micropython-sigfox/docs/library/machine.I2C.rst

 I2C transaction: the slave address and the memory address.
 The following methods are convenience functions to communicate with such devices.

-.. method:: i2c.readfrom_mem(addr, memaddr, nbytes,)
+.. method:: i2c.readfrom_mem(addr, memaddr, nbytes)

    Read `nbytes` from the slave specified by `addr` starting from the memory address specified by `memaddr`.